webbrowser11/skyOS/readme.md

 ## description
-an os built FROM SCRATCH!! its open-source easy to contribute to because it is written in python a very easy langauge! (to learn and program in) *thanks god guthub exists so the team can work on this.* how to contribute below!
+an os built FROM SCRATCH!! its open-source easy to contribute to because it is written in python a very easy langauge! (to learn and program in) *thanks god github exists so the team can work on this.* how to contribute below!

 ## contributing